Shankhari Bazaar

-Shankhari Bazaar is one of the oldest areas in Old Dhaka.
+Shankhari Bazaar is one of the oldest areas in Bangladesh's Old Dhaka, broadly known as Shankhari Potti.
 It stretches along a narrow lane, lined with richly decorated brick buildings, built during the late Mughal or Colonial period.

 Location

 Shankhari Bazar is located near the intersection of Islampur Road and Nawabpur Road, a block north of the Buriganga River.
 The place especially belongs to the Bengali Hindus.
 About 70%–80% of the area's residents are Bengali Hindus, the rest being Muslims.

 Background and Name

 The area was dominated by the Shankhari community, who derived their name from Shankha, a decorated bangle crafted from slices of Shankha or conch shells.
 A Shankha bangle is the symbol that indicates that a Hindu woman is married.
 In the 17th century, the Shankharis (conch shell workers) were reportedly brought to Dhaka by the Mughal emperor, who allotted them this area for settlement; it later became known as Shankhari Bazaar.

 Shankhari Bazaar is a long narrow street lined by brick buildings of some antiquity.
 The buildings are about 12 ft wide, 70–100 ft deep and 2–3 storeys high.
 The greatest height of the buildings is four storeys.
 Every house used to have a temple room in it.